lab-of-living-matter/freqent/freqent/tests/brusselator/README.md

 ```
 In these simulations, we consider $`A, B, C`$ as external chemostats with constant concentrations and monitor how $`X, Y`$ change numbers.

 The simulations are run using a Gillespie algorithm, contained in the class in `brusselator_gillespie.py`.

-An example of how to load, run, and plot the simulation are given below
+Below is an example, with outputs that will vary slightly from run to run due to random initial conditions

 ```python
 import numpy as np